 What does this game have to do with Financial Independence?

-I know, I know – you’ve all been dying to see how I relate this silly game to finance- and don’t worry – I will!
-In next week’s blog post!
+I know, I know – you’ve all been dying to see how I relate this silly game to finance- and don’t worry – I did!
+Animal Crossing can teach us a ton about money!
+And don’t forget to check out the Youtube video!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.